tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/SDK 文档/短信 SDK 2019-07-11/Python SDK_intl_en.md

 ## Sample Code[](id:example)
 >?All samples are for reference only and cannot be directly compiled and executed.
 You need to modify them based on your actual needs.
 You can also use [API 3.0 Explorer](https://console.cloud.tencent.com/api/explorer?Product=sms&Version=2019-07-11&Action=SendSms) to automatically generate the demo code as needed.

 Each API has a corresponding request structure and a response structure.
 This document only lists the sample code of several common features.
-For more samples, please see [SDK for Python Samples](https://github.com/TencentCloud/tencentcloud-sdk-python/tree/master/examples/sms).

 ### Applying for SMS template